srittau/docker-gunicorn/README.md

 The number of works to start can be configured using the `GUNICORN_WORKERS` environment variable.
 It defaults to 4.

+The gunicorn logs are written to stdout, but also stored in two files in `/app/log` inside the container.
+By default, those are named `access.log` and `error.log`, but a prefix can be configured using the `LOG_PREFIX` environment variable.
+This allows multiple containers to share a volume.

 ## Example Dockerfile

 Suppose your application lives in `src/flubber` and you have a package